Download our latest whitepaper Developing Emotional Capital: The advanced evolution of emotional intelligence for leaders

 Accept that with creativity comes risk

 Providing a psychologically safe environment that allows people to be freely creative means that some ideas will be risky.
 This fear of risk may stop organisations from truly embracing psychological safety, but PR says that it’s all about acceptance and planning: “I think that organisations have to accept that there will be times when things go wrong and that that’s okay…So, one of the things that neuroscience is telling us is that there is really a need for people to be confident enough to go with their gut in the moment.
 But when you do, try to think about how you can actually put measurements in place so you can make an evaluation of that idea.
 Everything comes with some level of risk so it’s not about saying: ‘Oh, it’s too risky to do that.’
 It’s about saying: ‘Okay that’s got a risk involved, so what can we do to make sure that we catch it before we suffer too much from the outcome if the decision is wrong,’ PR said.
-Effectively this process allows organisations and leaders to have greater psychologically safety so that they can provide the same freedom for their employees.
+Effectively this process allows organisations and leaders to have greater psychological safety so that they can provide the same freedom for their employees.

 In summary…